 I don’t know if I ever mentioned that time I went to the Galapaos Islands.
 I think going to the Galapagos Islands are one of those things that are on nearly everyone’s [ok maybe not everyone, but every traveler, animal lover, and science nerd I know] bucket list.
 My own adventure to the islands involved a bit of serendipity and a lot of meclizine.

-It was September 2010, and I was working for an ecological research/preservation company.
+In September 2010, I was working/volunteering for an ecological research/preservation company.
 The original plans were for me to split time between the Mindo Cloud Forest, the Lalo Loor Dry Forest, and the Ecuadorian Amazon Rainforest.
 I did all that and more.
 But the highlight of my conservation internship was when I was asked to spend 10 days on a research boat on the Galapagos Islands tagging turtles.

 These guys are huge and can live up to 175 years in captivity or 100 years in the wild